 Assessment of the specification comprises two written, examined units.
 All candidates take two components.
 Candidates will be eligible for grades 9 to 1, where 9 is the highest grade.

 Paper 1: Computer Systems

-This paper consists of multiple-choice questions, short response questions and extended response questions.
-(80 marks - 50% total GCSE)
+This examination paper consists of multiple-choice questions, short response answers and extended structured questions.
+(75 marks - 50% total GCSE)

-Paper 2: Computational thinking, algorithms and programming
+Paper 2: Algorithms, programming and logic